by Chris Wayan, 2012-2015

 Well, one word of that was false: this prairie is not true tundra, that is, permanently frozen ground with just a surface layer thawing out in summer.
 Such permafrost (hundreds of meters, in parts of Siberia) is a relic of our last Ice Ages; but Kakalea hasn't thawed out from a colder time.
 This is it--about as cold as Kakalea ever gets, and that's little colder than Earth today.
 Kita's ice has spread this far south only because it's a big, confident polar cap (ice breeds ice!) with broad lands to build up on.
 An opportunistic tongue!

 So Homa's northern prairie isn't true tundra--just cold, wind-blasted and miserable by Terran standards.
 But to the megafauna that graze it (emphasis on mega; size helps keep you warm) it's not so bad.
 Plenty of food (if monotonous); predation and blizzards are their main worries.
 The year's cycle: a white plain, then a brown one, then green, then briefly gold, then white again.
 Mate a few times if you're lucky, then go back to eating.
+Maybe give birth and raise a calf.
 Grow a warm coat and dig up hay and lichen in the white; fatten up but get bug-bit in the green and gold.
 Repeat until death.